 The noise made by the fan rotating above suppressed his voice.
 Probably it was choked by his emotions, too.
 Those eyes were reflecting helplessness.
-At first glance, when I saw him sitting on the bench before my advocate’s table in Alipore Court, I thought he might be there for a property-related dispute with his brothers.
+At first glance, when I saw him sitting on the bench in front of my advocate’s table in the Alipore Court, I thought he might be there for a property-related dispute with his brothers.
 Normally that is what we see for elderly people in Bengal.

-It was a hot humid day in Kolkata and the fan above my head was hardly functioning and creating more noise.
+It was a hot humid day in Kolkata and the fan above my head was hardly functioning but creating more noise.
 It was difficult to hear him.

 “I was married in the early ‘70s and for about 37 years I was happily married.
 I never knew that I would see this day.
 Today, I am out of my own house in Alipore, the premium land at new Alipore that I bought in 1984 is usurped by my wife.
 She says, her father paid for it when in reality it was me and only me who paid for it in 1984.”

 He was controlling his tears forcefully, “It is all my fate, my fault.
 I could never imagine that my happy family and people closest to me will turn against me one day.”

 “I was a fool who trusted his wife in 1984.
 I would say to all married men not to repeat the mistake I made 30 years ago.
 When I bought the New Alipore land in 1984, my wife lovingly urged that I registered the land in her name and at the last moment I did so without even thinking twice.
 Today, she didn’t think twice before throwing me out of my own house, claiming that land is her father’s property.”